replikativ/kabel/README.md

 - qos monitoring, latency and throughput measures
 - remote debugging, sending full.async exceptions back to the server
 - other usefull `ring` middlewares which should be ported?  - ...

+## Connectivity

+ore transport alternatives like long-polling with SSEs, WebRTC or normal sockets should not be hard to add.

 ## TODO
 - factor platform neutral logging